afombravo/2FAST2Q/README.md

 # Welcome to 2FAST2Q
-A Python3 program that counts sequence occurrences in raw FASTQ files.
+A Python3 program that counts sequence occurrences in FASTQ files.
-2FAST2Q is ideal for CRISPRi-Seq, and for extracting and counting any kind of information from Illumina reads, such as barcodes.
+2FAST2Q is ideal for CRISPRi-Seq, and for extracting and counting any kind of information from reads in the fastq format, such as barcodes in Bar-seq experiments.
-2FAST2Q can work with sequence mismatches, and can be used to find sequences delimited by known sequences in unaligned reads.
+2FAST2Q can work with sequence mismatches, Phred-score, and can be used to find and extract unknown sequences delimited by known sequences.

-2FAST2Q requires absolutely no installation whatsoever, and can work with any classic CRISPRi experimental setup, or be used for any kind of sequence extraction from FASTQ files.
+2FAST2Q can work with any classic CRISPRi experimental setup, or be used for any kind of sequence extraction from FASTQ files.

-The program is available as a standalone executable on MSwindows and MacOS, and can be downloaded from Zenodo by accessing the following link: https://zenodo.org/record/5521996.
-MacOS users see instructions below ("Using the executable files" section)
+2FAST2Q is primarily available as a python package (https://pypi.org/project/fast2q/) and can be installed with the following comand:

-2FAST2Q is also available as a python package (https://pypi.org/project/fast2q/)

 `pip install fast2q `